Neural Network Approach to Portfolio Optimization with Leverage Constraints:a Case Study on High Inflation Investment: Conclusion

-Then, we studied an empirical investment case with four assets.
-We evaluated the LFNN model on bootstrap resampled data and showed that the neural network strategy achieves consistent outperformance over the benchmark strategy throughout the investment period.
-Specifically, the neural network strategy achieves a 2\% higher median IRR over the benchmark strategy, and a higher terminal wealth with more than 90\% probability.
-The allocation strategy suggests that managers should favor equal-weighted stock index over cap-weighted stock index and short-term bonds over long-term bonds during a high-inflation period.
+To illustrate the effectiveness of our proposed approach, we conduct a case study on optimal asset allocation during high-inflation regimes.
+We apply the LFNN model to bootstrap resampled data from filtered historical high-inflation data.
+In our numerical experiment, we consider an investment case with four assets in high inflation regimes.
+The results consistently demonstrate that the neural network strategy outperforms the benchmark strategy throughout the investment period.
+Specifically, the neural network strategy achieves a 2\% higher median Internal Rate of Return (IRR) compared to the benchmark strategy and yields a higher terminal wealth with more than a 90\% probability.
+The allocation strategy derived from the LFNN model suggests that managers should favor the equal-weighted stock index over the cap-weighted stock index and short-term bonds over long-term bonds during high-inflation periods.}